 If a child is absent parents/carers must:

-- telephone the school as soon as possible, preferably before 09.00am, on each day of absence, stating the reason for absence
+- telephone the school as soon as possible, preferably before 08.00am, on each day of absence, stating the reason for absence.

-- save evidence in the form of appointment cards, prescriptions or referral letters should they be required at a later date
+- should your child need to attend an appointment, please complete the online Appointment Notification form at least 24 hours in advance and a note should be brought in on the day of the appointment.
+Save evidence in the form of appointment cards, prescriptions or referral letters should they be required at a later date.

 If a child is absent we will: